 From 1986 to 1992 Nick worked as a research fellow conducting remote sensing research at the Department of Geography, Reading University.
 He worked on the development of improved algorithms for image classification and the characterisation of desert surfaces for geomorphological mapping using remote sensing.
 During this time he completed a part-time PhD entitled ‘Mapping and monitoring of surface cover types and processes in southern Tunisia using remote sensing’.

-Nick joined King's Department of Geography in 1992 and was made Reader in 2000.
+Nick joined King's Department of Geography in 1992, was made Reader in 2000 and a Professor in 2013.
 He has continued to develop his interests in theoretical and practical aspects of remote sensing while broadening his interests into geographical information systems and spatial modelling.

-Nick has published 37 papers in journals, 18 book chapters, and was co-editor of Spatial Modelling of the Terrestrial Environment published by Wiley in 2004.
+Nick has published 65 single and joint authored journal articles, 22 book chapters, 31 published conference proceedings and was co-editor of Spatial Modelling of the Terrestrial Environment published by Wiley in 2004.
 He is a member of:

 Nick has been most active in the Remote Sensing and Photogrammetric Society where he has organised a number of sessions for annual conferences, was invited to become a member of the organisation committee of their Special Interest Group in Modelling and Advanced Techniques in 1997, and was the group convenor from 1999 to 2004.